kalixia/Grapi/README.md

 [Netty](http://netty.io) 4.

-### Introduction
+## Introduction

 Basically RaWSAG generates some optimized Java code for ease of use of JAX-RS resources through Netty.

 There is no runtime dependency on any JAX-RS provider (*actually only a small one on Jersey UriTemplate class which will be removed later on*) and RaWSAG is not a JAX-RS provider.

-RaWSAG avoids the introspection *crap* and generate Java source code that will work according to the JAX-RS resources.
+RaWSAG avoids the introspection *crap* and generates Java source code which will work according to the JAX-RS resources.
-When some JAX-RS features aren't used, some Java code is dropped from the generated source code in order to both reduce complexity of the generated source code, but also in order to improve performance and maintenance of code.
+When some JAX-RS features aren't used, some Java code is dropped from the generated source code in order to both reduce complexity of the generated source code and improve the performance and maintenance of code.

 Additionally, RaWSAG can generate a [Dagger](https://github.com/square/dagger) module in order to simplify even more the use of the generated code.

-Finally if your JAX-RS resources return some [RxJava](https://github.com/Netflix/RxJava) ``` Observable ``` then the generated Netty code with use HTTP Transfer-Encoding and emit an HTTP chunk for each of data element.
+Finally if your JAX-RS resources return some [RxJava](https://github.com/Netflix/RxJava) ``` Observable ``` then the generated Netty code with use HTTP Transfer-Encoding, emit HTTP chunks for each data element and wrap them all in a JSon array.

+## Current Status

+The project is in early stages.
+It's being successfully used and tested on other projects.

+They are though some few limitations worth knowing.
+These limitations will be taken care of and are only missing features:

+* the WS stack is highly experimental at the moment
+* no support for Response JAX-RS instances
+* no support for @Consumes
+* no support for @QueryParam
+* no support for @HeaderParam
+* no support for @CookieParam
+* no support for JAX-RS exceptions
+* no support for @FormParam
+* no support for @MatrixParam
+* no support for processing Groovy sources (probably through AST transformations)

 ## Setup